cksystemsteaching/selfie/README.md

 ...
 ```

-Selfie running on mipster instance *U* took 60,251 RISC-U instructions and 0.20MB memory to print its synopsis.
+Selfie running on `mipster` instance *U* took 60,251 RISC-U instructions and 0.20MB memory to print its synopsis.
 We have seen those numbers before.
 But then check this out.
 Mipster instance *H* took 166,934,931 RISC-U instructions and 2.30MB memory to run *U*.
 This means that, on average, *H* executed around 2,771 instructions just so that *U* executes a single instruction.
-In other words, mipster takes, at least on this workload, on average around 2,771 RISC-U instructions to implement a single RISC-U instruction, and an additional 2.10MB of memory for the whole run.
+In other words, `mipster` takes, at least on this workload, on average around 2,771 RISC-U instructions to implement a single RISC-U instruction, and an additional 2.10MB of memory for the whole run.
 Have you noticed how slow the synopsis is actually printed on your console?
 That is because execution is slowed down by a factor of 2,771.

-What if we stack even more mipsters onto each other just to see what happens?
-On my laptop, I ran three mipster instances, calling the third mipster instance *S*, assuming that *S* runs in between mipster instances *H* and *U*, and allocating 4MB rather than 2MB of physical memory to *H*:
+What if we stack even more `mipster` instances onto each other just to see what happens?
+On my laptop, I ran three `mipster` instances, calling the third `mipster` instance *S*, assuming that *S* runs in between `mipster` instances *H* and *U*, and allocating 4MB rather than 2MB of physical memory to *H*:

 ```bash
 ./selfie -l selfie.m -m 4 -l selfie.m -m 2 -l selfie.m -m 1
 ```

-This took a few hours to complete, as opposed to a few seconds for just the two mipster instances with `make emu`.
-In fact, this time, mipster instance *H* executed 380,176,379,307 RISC-U instructions to run both *S* and *U*.
-Looks like with each mipster instance the number of executed instructions increases by three orders of magnitude, here from thousands to millions to billions of instructions.
-This is a beautiful example of exponential growth, in this case in the number of mipster instances, and even if we optimized mipster such that executing a single instruction would take only two instructions there would be exponential growth.
+This took a few hours to complete, as opposed to a few seconds for just the two `mipster` instances with `make emu`.
+In fact, this time, `mipster` instance *H* executed 380,176,379,307 RISC-U instructions to run both *S* and *U*.
+Looks like with each `mipster` instance the number of executed instructions increases by three orders of magnitude, here from thousands to millions to billions of instructions.
+This is a beautiful example of exponential growth, in this case in the number of `mipster` instances, and even if we optimized `mipster` such that executing a single instruction would take only two instructions there would be exponential growth.

 But how is this relevant in practice?
-Well, there is a reason why we called the three mipster instances *H*, *S*, and *U*.
+Well, there is a reason why we called the three `mipster` instances *H*, *S*, and *U*.
 Suppose *H* represents *hardware*, an actual RISC-U processor, and *U* represents a *user* program.
 Yet we do not want *U* running directly on hardware but need an *operating system* *S* in between *H* and *U* so that we can eventually run more user programs than just *U*, all sharing *H*.
 However, we certainly do not want the execution of a user program to slow down by three orders of magnitude.
 Turns out it is possible to push the overhead even below a factor of two!
 Just try the following:

 ```bash
 ./selfie -l selfie.m -m 2 -l selfie.m -y 1 -l selfie.m -m 1